dependent verification process

 - Click the message and you’ll be directed to the Dependent Verification screen.

-- If you are required to submit the Chevron Affidavit of Domestic Partnership, it will be provided to you on your Dependent Verification screen; you can also call the HR Service Center to have one mailed to you.
-View a sample here (Not suitable for submission).
+- If you are required to submit the Chevron Affidavit of Domestic Partnership, it will be provided to you on your Dependent Verification screen.
+View a sample here (not suitable for submission).

 - If you don’t have the documents when you enroll, don’t worry.
 You can go back later to complete the verification request.
 You have up to 60 days to obtain and submit the documentation.

-- Follow the on-screen instructions to upload electronic documents or send copies by mail or fax to the HR Service Center.
-You can also call the HR Service Center to request the documents you need to complete the verification process.
+- Follow the on-screen instructions on BenefitConnect to upload electronic documents or send copies by mail or fax to the HR Service Center by your certification deadline.

 - If additional information is required, you’ll be notified.
 Note that the original 60-day deadline continues to apply if you’re required to submit additional information.